Repflez/AzureFlare/README.md

 I looked for synonyms of Blue and Burst repectively and took 2 at random.

 ## Download
 Head on to the [Downloads page](https://github.com/Repflez/AzureFlare/releases).
+You will need the [latest C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) to be able to use AzureFlare.